apache/linkis-website/community/how-to-email.md

 <font color="red">
 When replying to the email, you must bring the information that you have checked by yourself.
 Simply replying to `+1 approve` is invalid.

-PPMC/IPMC member voting is best with the binding suffix, indicating a binding vote, which is convenient for counting voting results
+PMC member voting is best with the binding suffix, indicating a binding vote, which is convenient for counting voting results
 </font>

-Non-PPMC/Non-IPMC member
+Non-PMC member
 ```html
 +1 (non-binding)
 I checked: